mirzafahad/halloween_mask/README.md

 [![License](https://img.shields.io/badge/license-MIT-red)](https://opensource.org/licenses/MIT)
 [![Blog](https://img.shields.io/badge/blog-post-yellow)](https://mirzafahad.github.io/2020-10-31-halloween-mask/)

-Add the famous [Uncanny Eyes](https://learn.adafruit.com/animated-electronic-eyes) to any Masks/Props.
+Added the famous [Uncanny Eyes](https://learn.adafruit.com/animated-electronic-eyes) to a Mask.
+The PCB has three connectors for sensors:
+- PIR conenctor
+- I2C connector for any I2C capabale sensor
+- LDR

+If you don't need want to use EL wire you can use the EL wire conenctor for other sensors, motors, relays etc.

 Components used:
 - [Adafruit ItsyBitsy M0](https://www.adafruit.com/product/3727)